 - Take the syrup off the heat, stir in vanilla extract, and allow it to cool for 10 minutes.

-- Pour into a glass jar and store in the fridge for up to 2 weeks.
+- Pour the syrup into a glass jar and store it in the fridge for up to 2 weeks.
 Wait until the syrup is completely cool before closing the jar.

 Blueberry Margarita

-- Start by prepping your glass.
+- Start by prepping your glass with a salt rim.
 Run a lime wedge around the rim of the glass and dip it in sea salt.
 Fill the glass with ice and set aside.

 - Shake the cocktail vigorously for a few seconds until very cool to the touch.

-- Strain the drink over ice into your prepared glass and garnish with a slice of lime and blackberries.
+- Strain the drink over ice into your prepared glass and garnish with a slice of lime and blueberries.

 Notes